Friday, February 13, 2026

 Texture

-makanot - fibrous, as in the case of fibrous fruits and root crops
+*makanot - fibrous?, as in the case of fibrous fruits and root crops

-mabuwer, magara, or magaralagar, magalareger - sandy
+mabuwër, magara, or magaralagar, magalareger - mabuhangin; sandy

-mabago - furry or feathery
+mabago - furry or feathery (like mabolo skin)

 masalangsang - crunchy